Skip to main content

 Fairy gardens are miniature gardens decorated and designed to look like they belong to fairies, gnomes, elves, or other small magical creatures.
 You can make them in containers or set them up as part of a traditional garden.
 They typically include little pathways, small houses, and other decorations.
 Some people decorate their fairy gardens with small fairy figurines, colorful rocks, little signposts, and furniture, such as benches, swings, and bridges.

 If fantasy creatures are too whimsical for your taste, you can also design your fairy garden for birds, squirrels, or other small woodland creatures.
 You can even decorate it with little ceramic or clay animals.
-Another idea is to theme a different way, such as building your garden around a dark, gothic manor, made to look like Central Park in New York City.
+Another idea is to theme a different way, such as building your garden around a dark, gothic manor or making it look like Central Park in New York City.
 Or, decorate it like a miniature version of the rest of your garden.
 Your only limit is your creativity!

 What plants suit fairy gardens?